Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Operational Challenges That Drive Shipping and Handling Costs Up

 Most shipping and handling cost problems are operational, not carrier-related.
+Renegotiating carrier rates while ignoring warehouse execution is like adjusting your grocery budget while leaving the refrigerator open.

-Inefficient Warehouse Layouts
+Inefficient Warehouse Layout

 Manual Packing Variability

-Late Carrier Cutoffs
+Missed Carrier Cutoffs

 Poor Inventory Placement